 Overall, FECO contains the very essence of the cannabis plant.
 Furthermore, FECO is typically a dark and viscous liquid that may appear daunting at first.
 However, you will soon find out why many medical marijuana patients prefer FECO over other marijuana extracts, such as RSO.

-How to Make FECO At Home In Five Easy Steps
+How to Make FECO At Home In 5 Easy Steps

-There’s nothing better than crafting your own FECO, considering it takes five simple steps.
+There’s nothing better than crafting your own FECO, considering it takes only five simple steps.

 If you’re ready to create your first batch of FECO, here’s a shopping list to have prepared for steps one through five:

 - Large/tall mason jar